Is Oxtail Beef Or Pork? Definitive Answer & 7+ Best Ideas For Grass-fed Beef Oxtail!

 Yes, oxtail is halal since it meets the requirements for permissible beef in Islamic law.

-Is Oxtail Healthier Than Beef?
+Is Oxtail Better Than Beef?

 References